VentureTech/proteus-docs/0/guides/Java-Development.md

 ### Abstraction Tradeoffs
 Deciding the proper level of abstraction for a piece of software is difficult.
 Which elements should be hard-coded, and which should be parameters?
 Too many hard-coded elements leads to inflexible code, while too many parameters leads to convoluted and difficult-to-understand code.
 But inflexible code might be acceptable for a one-off (throwaway) piece, while more parameters might be necessary for a reusable API.
 Duplicated code is usually bad for maintenance in a reusable library, but it might be more clear than an abstraction in a simple application script.

-As you read these articles, notice how there is some tension between "Don’t Repeat Yourself" and "Use Before Reuse".
+As you read these articles, notice how there is some tension between "Don't Repeat Yourself" and "Use Before Reuse".
 * [Don't Repeat Yourself] (http://programmer.97things.oreilly.com/wiki/index.php/Don't_Repeat_Yourself)
 * [Simplicity before generality, use before reuse] (http://97things.oreilly.com/wiki/index.php/Simplicity_before_generality,_use_before_reuse)